allen-liaoo/J-Cord/docs/Event_Hierarchy.md

    - MessageDeleteEvent
      - GuildMessageDeleteEvent
      - PrivateMessageDeleteEvent
-   - MessagePinUpdateEvent - This is just an internal event that discord fired.
-     It is not possible to get the pinned message from this event.
+   - MessagePinUpdateEvent - It is not possible to get the pinned message from this event.
    - MessageReactionAddEvent
    - MessageReactionRemoveEvent
    - MessageReactionRemoveAllEvent